DETAILED ACTION

 The following limitations, under their broadest reasonable interpretation, recite mathematical concepts:

-…generate a target waveform signal from an intermediate representation signal by changing a time component of a feature component of the intermediate representation signal indicating an intermediate representation between an input signal and the target waveform signal …: changing a time component of frequency component of an intermediate representation amounts to mathematical calculations
+…generate a second intermediate representation signal, in which at least a portion of a target waveform signal is restored, from a first intermediate representation signal by changing a time component or a feature component of the first intermediate representation signal… …: changing a time component of frequency component of a first intermediate representation to obtain a second intermediate representation amounts to mathematical calculations

 Claims 1, 6, and 7 do not contain any additional elements which integrate the judicial exception into a practical application (Step 2A Prong 2: NO).
 The only additional limitations in claim 1 are “A waveform signal generation system”, ”a neural network configured to generate…using a neural network function”, and “a non-neural network configured to act for at least a part of processing for generating…”.
 Claim 6 contains the additional limitation of “generating…using a neural network function”.
 Claim 7 contains the additional limitation “A non-transitory computer readable medium which stores a program causing a computer to function as the waveform signal generation system according to claim 1”.
-Each of these limitations is recited at a high level of generality and amount to mere instructions to implement the judicial exception using a generic computer.
-Even when viewed in combination, mere instructions to implement the judicial exception using a generic computer do not integrate the judicial exception into a practical application as they do not impose any meaningful limits on practicing the abstract idea.
+Each of these limitations are recited at a high level of generality and amount to mere instructions to implement the judicial exception using a generic computer.
+Even when viewed in combination with the claims as a whole, mere instructions to implement the judicial exception using a generic computer do not integrate the judicial exception into a practical application as they do not impose any meaningful limits on practicing the abstract idea.
 Therefore, claims 1, 6, and 7 are directed to abstract ideas.

 Regarding claims 2-5, “The waveform signal generation system” is recited, which falls into one of the statutory categories of invention (machine; Step 1: YES).
 However, the claims limitations, under their broadest reasonable interpretation, recite further mathematical concepts which fall into the category of abstract idea (Step 2A Prong 1: YES).